Sustainable Management of Forests – Low Impact Silvicultural Systems

 Other eligibility criteria

-If you are removing trees, you must have an approved felling licence for thinning or small-scale felling.
+If you are removing trees, you must have an approved Felling Permission for thinning or small-scale felling.

 You must undertake annual deer damage assessments

 Due to the complexity and variety of low impact silvicultural systems, your annual deer damage assessments can be tailored to suit your woodland management situation.
 You can model your damage assessments on either the nearest neighbour method or using herbivore impact assessments.
 Guidance on both methods are provided in the How to claim section below.
 Details of the survey method used and the survey results must be submitted annually.

 If the application area is within or affecting a Site of Special Scientific Interest or Natura site the proposed work must fit with the objectives set out in the site management statement which you must give in support of your application.

 We need supporting information to help us assess your application.
 Please provide the information listed below using the template provided.

 - provide a brief analysis of the current structure of the woodland showing its suitability for a low impact silvicultural system / continuous cover forestry and why conversion to a low impact silvicultural system would be appropriate